 I am very excited to announce that our newest product TrueShelf.org is now available to everybody.
 TrueShelf.org is a BlockChain powered social learning platform.
 Users on the platform get rewarded with EulerCoin (the platform’s cryptocurrency) for creating and curating quality education content.
 The platform creates new tokens at a rate determined by mathematical rules that align the incentives between content creators, researchers, educators, teachers and students.

 Go ahead and signup, post an article explaining some concept in mathematics or computer science / open problem / multiple-choice question / exercise.
 Content creators earn EulerCoin proportional to the number of likes (aka upvotes) of their content.
 More details of the token allocation and its game-theoretic analysis are coming soon in our white paper.
-We are planning an ICO soon.

 Here are some examples of user generated content from our beta version: